bitquery/streaming-data-platform-docs/docs/examples/transfers/nft-token-transfer-api.md

 }
 ```

-You can open this API on our Graphql IDE using this [link](https://graphql.bitquery.io/ide/Subscribe-to-latest-Axie-infinity-token-transfers_1).
+You can open this API on our GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Subscribe-to-latest-Axie-infinity-token-transfers_1).